 Hi!
 I’m Tun Aye (a.k.a.
 Tony), an English major in Chiang Mai Rajabhat University.

-When I was 10 years old, I migrated from the Karen State of Myanmar, my birthplace, to a refugee camp in Thailand.
-As a Karenni, I faced significant obstacles when communicating with other people in the camp, as they mostly spoke Thai and Burmese.
-I felt very isolated and lost for several months.
-That was when I first appreciated the importance of language competence.
+When I was 10 years old, I migrated from my hometown in Karen State of Myanmar, to a refugee camp in Thailand.
+As a Karenni, I couldn't communicate with other residents in the camp, who spoke either mainstream Burmese or Thai.
+I bridged this painful gap by I learning both languages.

 - Age: 25

 Goals and dreams:

 - To become a knowledgeable and capable person so that I could contribute to society in the future.

 A: Dr. Cynthia Muang, founder of Mae Tao Clinic which provides medical treatment to refugees.

 Q: What is the kindest thing someone has ever done for you?

 A: Encouraging me when I lacked confidence and hope.

 Q: If you could give a piece of advice to your younger self, what would that be?